bmvermeer/GIDS2020-security/README.md

 ## Scan your application

-Back on the blue (defensive) team, now.
+On the blue (defensive) team, now.
 We need to scan our application to understand the direct and indirect dependencies that exist in the application, as well as the vulnerabilities in each library.
 Fork Java Goof to your own github account.
 The application can be found on GitHub here: [https://github.com/snyk/java-goof](https://github.com/snyk/java-goof)

 If you've already got a Snyk account from earlier in the workshop, you just need to add the Java Goof repository into the Snyk  dashboard.
 If you haven't done so, create your account as follows: